schmidt1024/Blank/README.md

 ## Demo

 Look at [http://d.blank.vc](http://d.blank.vc) to see the source.
 Keep in mind it's only a blank white page.
+The source is with you web developer.

 ## Functions